RUNBGD/RUNBGD/src/pages/terms-of-use/index.md

 ---
-title: Terms of Use
+title: Privacy Policy
 ---
-This is some meaningful terms of use text that we made at RUN BGD.
-This is some meaningful terms of use text that we made at RUN BGD.
-This is some meaningful terms of use text that we made at RUN BGD.
-This is some meaningful terms of use text that we made at RUN BGD.
-This is some meaningful terms of use text that we made at RUN BGD.
+This is some meaningful privacy policy text that we made at RUN BGD.
+This is some meaningful privacy policy text that we made at RUN BGD.
+This is some meaningful privacy policy text that we made at RUN BGD.
+This is some meaningful privacy policy text that we made at RUN BGD.
+This is some meaningful privacy policy text that we made at RUN BGD.
+This is some meaningful privacy policy text that we made at RUN BGD.

-This is some meaningful terms of use text that we made at RUN BGD.
-This is some meaningful terms of use text that we made at RUN BGD.
-This is some meaningful terms of use text that we made at RUN BGD.
-This is some meaningful terms of use text that we made at RUN BGD.
-This is some meaningful terms of use text that we made at RUN BGD.
+This is some meaningful privacy policy text that we made at RUN BGD.
+This is some meaningful privacy policy text that we made at RUN BGD.
+This is some meaningful privacy policy text that we made at RUN BGD.
+This is some meaningful privacy policy text that we made at RUN BGD.
+This is some meaningful privacy policy text that we made at RUN BGD.